matter-labs/zksync-lite-docs/docs/faq/faq.md

 ## Why are the fees so high?

-Our fees depend on Layer 1 gas prices because with every Layer 2 transaction, we also post related data on Layer 1 — this allows us to inherit the security of Ethereum.
+Our fees depend on Ethereum Layer 1 (L1) gas prices because with every zkSync Layer 2 (L2) transaction, we post related data on Layer 1 — this allows us to inherit the security of Ethereum.

 ## How long are withdrawal times?

 At peak usage of zkSync, the withdrawal time is about 10 minutes.
 During lower use, it can take up to 7 hours.
-Currently, withdrawal times depend on the activity on zkSync, when we finalize blocks, and submit them to Layer 1.
+Currently, withdrawal times depend on the activity on zkSync, when we finalize blocks, and submit them to L1.

 ## I withdrew my funds but don't see them in my L1 account.